 Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 It’s been quite a year, hasn’t it?
-In just 12 months, we’ve been faced with a global health crisis, worldwide racial injustices, stock market crashes, political unrest, Seema Taparia from Mumbai and so much more!
-Needless to say, all of this took a huge toll on our collective mental health and wellness.
+In just 12 months, we continue to face a global health crisis, worldwide racial injustices, stock market crashes, political unrest, Seema Taparia from Mumbai, and so much more!
+Needless to say, all of this has taken a huge toll on our collective mental health and wellness.

-So, now that we’re in the first few weeks of January after an emotionally taxing year, how do we reframe wellness for 2021?
-How do we take a step back from the resolution-making, new year new me bandwagon, for a lifestyle that advocates for sustainable wellness and not a trend?
+So, now that we’re in the first week of January after another emotionally taxing year, how do we reframe wellness for 2022?
+How do we take a step back from the resolution-making, new year new me bandwagon for a lifestyle that advocates for sustainable wellness and not a trend?

 You can restore health and wellness by seeking out and discovering new ways to improve your lives, as well as of those around you.
 We don’t always know how we can improve until we learn new information to help us, which is why it’s a process consisting of relevant steps.

 These intentions and ambitions are divided into seven categories and will slowly unfold over the whole year - with a deeper meaning and a greater reward.

 Physical wellness is the ability to maintain a healthy quality of life that allows us to get the most out of our daily activities without fatigue or physical stress.
 It involves regular physical activity, a whole foods plant-based diet (WFPB), adequate sleep and timely medical care.

 It’s important to keep in mind that physical fitness is not the equivalent of size-zero training or showing off killer abs on Instagram.
 Neither is it a specific number on the weight scale or bidding farewell to our favourite desi (South Asian) cuisine.
 It simply means to incorporate a little more movement into our day-to-day lives.